sudoersllc/opsbox-rego/outputs/cli/README.md

-# opsbox-cli-output Plugin
+# CLI Output Plugin for Opsbox

 ## Overview

-The `cli_out` Plugin processes and displays results directly in the command line interface (CLI), providing immediate feedback and insights based on the results of checks.
+The CLIOutput Plugin processes and displays results directly in the command line interface (CLI), providing immediate feedback and insights based on the results of checks.

+*This output plugin can be used by adding `cli_out` to your pipeline.*

-## Key Features
+## Features

 - **Immediate Feedback**: Displays results directly in the CLI.
 - **Simple Integration**: Easily integrates with existing workflows.